AshharAhmadKhan/SteerClear/README.md

 # SteerClear

-> UPSC prep planner that actually helped my friend clear their exam
+> UPSC prep planner that generates personalized study roadmaps based on exam date and available hours

-I built this after watching my friend struggle with UPSC preparation — they had no idea how to structure 2 years of study across 20+ subjects.
-SteerClear generates a personalized roadmap based on your exam date, daily study hours, and current level.
+I built this to solve a common problem — UPSC aspirants have tons of resources but no clear roadmap of *what* to study *when*.
+Most guides say "cover these subjects" but don't give you a day-by-day plan based on your actual timeline.

 ## What it does